chaoss/website/CHAOSScon/2018NA/speakers.md

 "During successful career as a software developer, Emma discovered Open Source, and was inspired by the potential of developing software, and participating in communities connected by common purpose and mission.
 Her experience as a contributor to many projects including Drupal, Wordpress and Firefox inspired her to help others get involved - and thus reshaped career focus to doing just that at Mozilla with a focus on diversity & inclusion.
 Emma leads D&I strategy development for Mozilla's communities, and lives in Sooke, BC with her family."

+### Georg J.P.
+Link

+_PhD Student - University of Nebraska at Omaha_

+Georg J.P.
+Link is a Ph.D. student at the University of Nebraska at Omaha.
+His research advances our knowledge in corporate engagement with open source projects.
+As corporate involvement increases, open source foundations provide guidance and support for open source projects.
+We only begin to understand the evolution of this triangular relationship.
+Link's current research focus is to inform this relationship through research into open source project health (CHAOSS project) and new market mechanisms (Bugmark project).

 ### Jesus M. Gonzalez-Barahona

 _Founder - Bitergia / Professor - Uni.
 Rey Juan Carlos_